top of page

 2% x $400,000 = $8,000

-You have very few options with a 2% deposit.
-In fact there is only 1 or 2 lenders that offer 98% LVR and your interest rate will be quite high.
-Much higher than current market rates.
-You may avoid paying LMI altogether, or you might be charged a risk fee instead.
+Other lenders offer 98% loans where you might be charged a risk fee instead.
 Sometimes getting out of these loans can be quite difficult as you need to pay down your loan in order to get out of the higher rate bracket.

 I have a 5% deposit.